penzin/docker-helper/README.md

 1. Enjoy :)

 ## Useful commands
-`docker compose down` - stop all bundled containers `docker ps -a` - show all containers
+- `docker compose down` - stop all bundled containers
+- `docker ps -a` - show all containers
-`docker composer rm` - remove all containers in current directory
+- `docker compose rm` - remove all containers in current directory
+- `docker exec -it {containerName} bash` - go into {containerName} container, for example: `docker exec -it php-fpm bash`